ZiadHamdieh/talkative/README.md

 #### Features
 * Sign up/in/out with your email
 * Go straight into the chat room with one click
+* UI automatically scrolls down to the most recent message

 #### Upcoming Features